 The most appropriate survey for a listed building is the RICS Building Survey (Level 3), as it will go into the depth necessary to cover the unique features and requirements of a historic, character home.

-The main difference between a Building Survey (Level 3) and a HomeBuyer Survey (Level 2) is the depth of investigation.
-A HomeBuyer survey (Level 2) is non-invasive, meaning that only the visible and easily-accessible parts of a building are inspected.
+The main difference between a Building Survey (Level 3) and a HomeBuyers Survey (Level 2) is the depth of investigation.
+A HomeBuyer survey (Level 2) is non-invasive, meaning that only the visible and easily accessible parts of a building are inspected.
 On the other hand, a Building Survey (Level 3) will take every reasonable measure to check the condition of “hidden” areas, such as under floorboards and inside attics, and will also made informed speculations about the state of any completely inaccessible areas of the property.